project-sunbird/project-sunbird.github.io/pages/faqs/database_questions.md

 ---
 type: landing
 directory: faqs
-title: Database Questions
+title: Troubleshooting
-page_title: Database Questions
+page_title: Troubleshooting
-description: FAQ
+description: Troubleshooting
-keywords: Frequently asked questions, 'FAQ, questions'
+keywords: Troubleshoot, answers, Database, application, Frequently asked questions, 'FAQ, questions'
 published: true
 ---
 ### Database

-**Q:** Are there any data initialization scripts?
+**Q:** Are data initialization scripts available?

-**A:** Cassandra.cql is available for initial data setup.
-Follow the link and run the file to create initial data base:
+**A:** Use the Cassandra.cql file to do the initial data setup.
+For details, refer [Create database](https://github.com/project-sunbird/sunbird-lms-mw/tree/master/actors/src/main/resources){:target="_blank"} and run the file, to create the initial Cassandra data base.

-For Cassandra initial setup , visit this link [Create database](https://github.com/project-sunbird/sunbird-lms-mw/tree/master/actors/src/main/resources){:target="_blank"}

-**Q:** Are there any initial entries for?:

-- ORG
-- ROLE
-- USERS
+**Q:** Does the database have initial/ default entries for 'Org', 'Role' and 'Users'?

-**A:**  There are no initial entries for a user.
-But default entry for ORG and Roles are available.
-Refer Cassandra.cql file and the links for two CSV files provided below:
+**A:**  'Users' do not have initial/default entries.
+There are default entries for 'Org' and 'Roles'.
+For details, refer Cassandra.cql file and the links for two CSV files provided below:

 - For Page Section Details: [pageMgnt.csv](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/pageMgmt.csv){:target="_blank"}
 - For details for particular section: [pageSection.csv](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/pageSection.csv){:target="_blank"}

 Run the two Csv under Cassandra.
-It will have some quey to generate the page data.
+It will have some query to generate the page data.
 This works based on BFF(Backend for frontend design pattern).

 **Q:**  Which application is using MongoDB?
 And for what purpose is it being used ?